 It is usually uninteresting to normalise Fraunhofer diffraction patterns.
 On those rare occasions when the absolute value of the observed flux is needed, rather than just the angular shape of the diffraction pattern, it typically can be derived most easily from conservation of the total wave energy.
-This is why we ignore the proportionality factors in in the above diffraction patterns.
+This is why we ignore the proportionality factors in the above diffraction patterns.

 All of the techniques for handling Fourier transforms (which should be familiar from quantum mechanics and elsewhere) can be applied to derive Fraunhofer diffraction patterns.

 In particular, the convolution theorem turns out to be very useful.
-It says that the Fourier transform of the convolution of two functions f_1 and f_2 is equal to the product $\tilde{f}2(\boldsymbol{\theta})\tilde{f}1(\boldsymbol{\theta})$ of their Fourier transforms, and conversely.
+It says that the Fourier transform of the convolution of two functions f_1 and f_2 is equal to the product $\tilde{f}2(\boldsymbol{\theta})\tilde{f}1(\boldsymbol{\theta})$ of their Fourier transforms, and conversely the Fourier transform of a product is equal to the convolution.
 [Here and throughout this chapter we use the optics version of a Fourier transform in which two-dimensional transverse position \mathbf{x} is made dimensionless via the wave number k; Eq.
 (8.11a) above.]